akeneo/pim-helpcenter/content/md/productivity/get-started-with-the-rules-engine.md

 Let's say that, among all the attributes of your product form, you have one `price collection` attribute type and a `boolean` attribute type.
 In the price collection, you define the price of your product in USD.
 The boolean attribute is used to define if your product is ready to be sent to your ecommerce platform (if it is set to "yes", it means that the product is ready).

-Manually change the status of the boolean attribute is time consuming and a very repetitive task...
+Manually changing the status of the boolean attribute is time-consuming and a very repetitive task...
 But for the rules engine, it's a perfect match!
 The mission of the rules engine here is to **automate the status change of the boolean once the price attribute has a value.**

-For that, follow these steps:
+To do so, follow these steps:
-1. Open an editor text to write the YML code of the rule.
+1. Open a text editor to write the YML code of the rule.
 1. Write this:

 ```YML